Showing posts with label perfectly seared. Show all posts

 Juste Raidies on French menus:

 Huîtres Spéciales de Claire Juste Raidies au Céleri et Pomme Akane de PaysSpeciales de Claire oysters perfectly cooked and served with celery and the pulp of locally grown, Japanese Akane eating apples.
 Speciales de Claire oysters are very privileged oysters.
-After reaching two to three years of age they are taken to a river estuary or saltwater marsh with no more than ten other oysters per square meter to fatten and absorb flavor for at least two months.
+After reaching two to three years of age, they are taken to a river estuary or saltwater marsh with no more than ten other oysters per square meter to fatten and absorb flavor for at least two months.

 Langoustines Juste Raidies, Écrasé de Potimarron, Artichauts en Barigoule en Vinaigrette aux Agrumes Dublin Bay prawns perfectly cooked and accompanied by mashed pumpkin and artichauts en barigoule.
-Artichauts en barigoule are baby artichokes stuffed with mushrooms that will have been lightly braised; here they are served with a citrus fruit accented vinaigrette.
-Baby artichokes have no choke and so they may be eaten completely.
-(Caveat emptor: Langoustines are the Dublin Bay Prawn, the real scampi while langoustes are rock lobsters, the owners of lobster tails).
+Artichauts en barigoule are baby artichokes stuffed with mushrooms that will have been lightly braised; here, they are served with a citrus fruit accented vinaigrette.
+Baby artichokes have no choke so they may be eaten completely.
+(Caveat emptor: Langoustines are the Dublin Bay Prawn, the real scampi, while langoustes are rock lobsters, the owners of lobster tails).

 Dublin Bay prawns from Quiberon, in Brittany, perfectly cooked